ilkdm/spicy_oregano/README.md

 **Important** <br>
 - In total there will be 7 modules <br>
-- There will aslo be a capstone project <br>
+- There will also be a capstone project <br>

 ## subintro